is a fusion in the front of the spine from an approach through the abdominal wall and the belly.

 If there is a great need to restore alignment, the anterior approach has some advantages.
 The anterior disc wall and the anterior longitudinal ligament are removed which allows greater distraction of the anterior portion of the disc space.
 This creates more back angulation (lordosis) and if necessary, can restore the sagittal (side view) alignment of the spine.

-Generally, if anis performed, many surgeons will “back this procedure up” with posterior instrumentation (pedicle screws and rods) in the rear of the spine.
+is performed, many surgeons will “back this procedure up” with posterior instrumentation (pedicle screws and rods) in the rear of the spine.
 This of course, requires a separate incision in the rear of the spine.

 There are some greater risks with the anterior approach compared to the posterior approach that needs to be considered if an ALIF is planned.
 The anterior abdominal wall muscles have to be incised.
 This can create a weakness of the wall and an out pouching (diastasis) that looks like a hernia.